A review of mechanistic and data-driven models of terrorism and radicalization: Radicalization and age structure

-The model defined by Eqs.\,\ref{EQ:RHO0}--\ref{EQ:BIRTH1} was first analyzed by integrating over the age interval $[a_0 ,a_1]$, yielding a compartment model for which steady states were determined.
+The model defined by Eqs.\,\eqref{EQ:RHO0}--\eqref{EQ:BIRTH1} was first analyzed by integrating over the age interval $[a_0 ,a_1]$, yielding a compartment model for which steady states were determined.
 Later the full age-dependent model was analyzed to draw comparisons.
 For both versions of the model, age-independent and age-dependent, three steady states arise: utopia (where society is solely comprised of non-radicals, $\rho_0^* \neq 0$, $\rho^*_1 = \rho^*_2 = 0$), a dormant state (with finite populations of non-radicals and activists $\rho_0^* \neq 0$, $\rho^*_1 \neq 0, \rho^*_2 = 0$) and turmoil (where radicals are also present $\rho_0^*\neq 0$, $\rho^*_1 \neq 0, \rho^*_2 \neq 0$) .
 However, the respective basins of attraction and the associated populations differed greatly in the two formulations.
-For example age structure enhances radicalization in certain parameter regimes, effectively increasing the push through the $i=0, 1, 2$ hierarchy.
-In other cases, early age radicalization may drain the activist pool and thwart further radicalization.
-The latter scenario represents the radical ideology spreading too quickly among a few who become isolated from the rest of society, and who are not able to effectively recruit more adherents through peer pressure at the intermediate, activist level.
+For example, including age structure enhances radicalization in certain parameter regimes, accelerating the transition through the $i=0, 1, 2$ hierarchy.
+In other cases, precocious radicalization drains the activist pool and hinders further radicalization.
+The latter scenario arises when the radical ideology spreads too quickly among a few fanatics who become isolated from the rest of society, and therefore unable to recruit more adherents through peer pressure at the intermediate, activist level.